salesforcecli/plugin-source/messages/retrieve.md

+# summary

+Retrieve source from an org.

 # description

-retrieve source from an org
 Use this command to retrieve source (metadata that’s in source format) from an org.
-To take advantage of change tracking with scratch orgs, use "sfdx force:source:pull".
-To retrieve metadata that’s in metadata format, use "sfdx force:mdapi:retrieve".
+To take advantage of change tracking with scratch orgs, use "force source pull".
+To retrieve metadata that’s in metadata format, use "force mdapi retrieve".

 The source you retrieve overwrites the corresponding source files in your local project.
 This command does not attempt to merge the source from your org with your local source files.